'S' stands for Sunshine, Sunflowers and Showa bread flour from Japan.

 After weeks of blood, sweat and tears the APAC Summit is finally over.
-Today all I want to think about it warm sunshine, happy yellows and sunny sunflowers.
-Hello oven, it has been a while!
+Today all I want to think about it sunshine, sunflowers and golden bread loaves.

 Finish: egg wash, 10 grams sesame seeds